A1Liu/a1liu.github.io/_posts/2020-07-18-debug-allocator.md

 -  Defined unitialized/freed values - unitialized memory is initialized with the value `0xdatafaded` and freed memory is overwritten with `0xdeadbeef`
--  Oversized allocations and accompanying defined values - Every allocation made is over-allocated by 5x, and the extra space is used as a buffer below and above on either side.
+-  Oversized allocations and accompanying defined values - Every allocation made is over-allocated by 5x, and the extra space is used as a buffer on either side of the allocated region.
 These regions are initialized to `0xaabcdeff`, and overwritten with `0xbadadded` on free.
 -  `check` macro - This macro calls `__debug_check_alloc`, and makes sure that the given pointer is a valid reference to the heap.
 Additionally, it uses the allocation information given to give better error messages.